 Brihaspati announced that there would be the disappointment of equity if the choices are given simply as indicated by the letters of Shastras and the standards dependent on explanation are not contemplated.
 Narada, then again, said that in the event of contention between writings of Dharmashastras on specific focuses what is sensible and hitting home with still, the small voice should be taken as law.

 Kautilya in his Arthashastra has plainly said that if Dharma text is discovered restricted to legal thinking, the Dharma text fizzled and the authority of reason won.
-Hence the Dharmashastra scholars have perceived the significance of the standards of value for the development of Hindu Law.
+Hence the Dharmashastra scholars have perceived the significance of the standards of value for the development of Sources of Hindu Law.

-The enactment is a demonstration of parliament that assumes a significant part in the arrangement of Hindu law.
+The enactment is a demonstration of parliament that assumes a significant part in the arrangement of Sources of Hindu law.
 The enactment is frequently viewed as an instrument for social change.
 The enactment gives a base and realness to the laws.
 After the autonomy of India, there has been a lofty expansion in enactment concerning the codification of individual laws.

 After codification, any point managed by the systematized law is conclusive.
 The authorization supersedes all earlier laws, regardless of whether dependent on custom or in any case except if an express saving is accommodated in the actual establishment.
 In an issue not explicitly covered by the systematized law, the old literary law contains to have application.

 In current culture, this is the best way to acquire new laws.
-The parliament, as per the requirements society, comprises new laws.
+The parliament, as per the requirements of society, comprises new laws.
 For instance, another method of performing Hindu relationships in Tamil Nadu that disposed of ceremonies and ministers was dismissed by the SC on the premise that new traditions can’t be created.
 Nonetheless, TN later passed a demonstration that perceived these relationships.

 Instances of enactments incorporate the Hindu marriage act,1955, Hindu progression Act, Hindu minority and guardianship act, Hindu selection and upkeep act, and so on